 * Another variation involved working your glutes (or butt) and hamstrings.
 Instead of moving your leg out sideways, move it towards the backside of your body.
 Keep your knee as straight as possible.

 * Here is a seated exercise that has always worked well for me.
 Try it!:

 Sit on a firm chair with both legs firmly on the ground.
 Put both ankles inside the band circle.
 Separate your legs and hold for five seconds.
 Slowly return to the original position.
 Rest for a few seconds.

-* For the arms: I have found them useful, also, in arm exercises.
+* For the arms: Strong arms make using walking aides easier.
+So..I have found resistance bands useful, also, in arm exercises.
 Simply place your hands inside the band circle.
 Pull your hands apart until a good stretch is felt.
 Hold for five or six seconds.

 Here is a link to the American Council on Exercise (ACE Fitness) site that contains a wealth of information about using resistance bands for an efficient workout: